tv2/casparcg-cliptool/README.md

 This is described in more detail during the [operation mode](#operation-mode) section under Settings.

 Ones in the 'Edit Visibility' operation mode, then clicking on files will toggle their visibility, hiding them ones out of the 'Edit Visibility' operation mode.
-Files that are currently being placed or loaded on one or more tabs can not be hidden.
+Files that are currently being played or loaded on one or more tabs can not be hidden, and attempting to do so will show a popup stating so.
 Files that are currently marked to be hidden will be shrunken, greyed out with a brown background.
 Image showing a hidden file amoung non-hidden ones can be seen below.